 Was this an attack on dedicated foodists such as myself or on highly decorated chefs who arduously work on the line their entire lives trying to deliver a one of a kind dining experience for diners?
 Both?

 I hope the producers sleep well at night and enjoy their mediocre meals.
-I’ll be sitting pretty at The French Laundry this coming fall.
-Unlike the filming that took place, my smile will be genuine and there will be nothing fake about my fourth visit to a real 3 Michelin-Starred restaurant.
+I’ll be sitting pretty at The French Laundry in Napa Valley this coming fall, Chef’s Table at Brooklyn Fare in NYC and Alinea in Chicago during the spring.
+Unlike the filming that took place, my smile will be genuine and there will be nothing fake about my visits to these VERY real 3-Starred Michelin restaurants.

 To be continued…